Received a Tax Notice? Respond and Resolve with our Tax Experts.

 In the F&O loss scenario, transactions can be set off against all other income sources except salary.
 This is a prime benefit.
 These income sources could be a business or profession, house property, or other sources.
 For example, if you are receiving a rent of Rs 30,000 every month, which means annually, you are receiving 3,60,000.
 In the year, if you have incurred any loss on F&O, let us assume it is 90,000; you may set off this loss against your rental income.
 Thus your Taxable income will reduce to 270000.

-In case, if you could not set off this loss in the current year, it can be carried forward over the next 8 years.
+In case, if you cannot set off this loss in the current year, it can be carried forward over the next 8 years.
 However, the condition will remain the same in these subsequent 8 years; you may set it off only against business income.

-Which ITR Form to File While Reporting F&O Income?
+Which ITR to File for Reporting F&O Income?

 How is F&O Turnover Calculated, and What Factors are Taken into Account?